naughtygopher/currency/README.md

 7. `c1.UpdateWithFractional(ftotal int)` would update the the value of c1, where _ftotal_ is the total value of the currency in fractional unit. e.g. INR, `UpdateWithFractional(100)` would set the main value as `1` and fractional unit as `0`
 8. `c1.FractionalTotal() int` returns the total value of the currency in its fractional unit. e.g. INR, if the Main value is `1` and fractional unit is `0`, it would return `100`, i.e. 100 paise
 9. `c1.Percent(n float64) currency` returns a new currency instance which is n percentage of c1
-10. `c1.Divide(n int, retain bool)[]currency, ok ` returns a slice of currency of size n. `ok` if returned as `true` means the currency value was perfectly divisible by n.
-If `retain` is true, then `c1` will have the remainder value after dividing otherwise it is distributed among the returned currencies.
+10. `c1.Allocate(n int, retain bool)[]currency, ok ` returns a slice of currency of size n. `ok` if **true** means the currency value is fully divisible by n.
+If `retain` is true, then `c1` will have the remainder value after allocation, otherwise the remainder is distributed among the returned currencies.

-#### Why does `Divide(n int, retain bool)` return a slice of currencies?
+#### Why does `Allocate(n int, retain bool)` return a slice of currencies?

-`Divide` unlike other operations, cannot be rounded off.
-If it is rounded, it would result in currency peddling.
+`Allocate` unlike other operations, cannot be rounded off.
+If it is rounded, it would result in currency _peddling_.

 e.g. ₹1/- (INR 1) is to be divided by 3.
 There are 2 options of dividing this by 3.